Zirkonium88/AWS/README.md

 ## Hosting Docker on AWS

 * Do you want to host a Docker container as Apache webserver?
 The [Docker example](Docker/README.MD) will show you how.

+## Deploying an AWS Lambda on AWS via Serverless

+* You do not how a deployment to AWS Lambda could work?
+The example on [Serverless](Lambda/ServerlessDemo/README.ME) will show how.
+* Do you need a example for simple Lambda processing pipeline?
+In the tutorial for connecting [Amazon S3 and DynamoDB via AWS Lambda](Lambda/GetIamgenames/README.ME), you will get your example.